MC-VA: 2009 – 2012 The Neds

 They were nominated for a Scottish Alternative Music Award (SAMA) in the category of best Urban Recording of the year.
 The duo supported acts such as Tinchy Stryder, Donae’o, Chipmunk, Killa Kela and Sway.
 They have also performed at various festivals such as The Edinburgh Fringe, West End and also headlined King Tut's Summer Nights.
 Alongside producing music the duo would also venture in merchandising, using their brand logo N.E.D on various t-shirts, hats and other merchandise.
 This led to a contract with HMV to stock the N.E.D merchandise nationwide.
-Unfortunately, shortly after this the duo would be challenged with a legal battle involving the N.E.D trademark from an American company who were trading under the same name.
+Shortly after this the duo would be challenged with a legal battle involving the N.E.D trademark from an American company who were trading under the same name.
 Due to complications and differences on how the case would be undertaken the duo would split even though the case was won in the end.